Giroud focused on winning Scudetto with Milan

 "This might sound like a threat for someone, but I expect to reach at least another 100 more," Milan head coach Pioli said.

-Milan has won eight of their opening nine games of a Serie A season for the second time in its history – previously in 1954-1955.
+Milan have won eight of their opening nine games of a Serie A season for the second time in their history – previously in 1954-55.

 Pioli's Milan, meanwhile, have equalled their record of away wins in a single calendar year in Serie A thanks to 14 victories, as in 1964.